Charles2k/binary_trees/README.md

 * **29. Big O #BST**
-  * [115-O](./115-O): Text file containing the average time complexities of binary search tree operations (one answer per line):
+  * [115-O](./115-O): Text file containing the average time complexities of biAOAnary search tree operations (one answer per line):
     * Inserting the value `n`.
     * Removing the node with the value `n`.
     * Searching for a node in a BST of size `n`.